Nexmo/station/_partials/stitch/guides/4-enable-audio/ios.md

 ### 1.4 - Create the Login Functionality

-Below `UIKit` let's import the `NexmoConversation`.
+Below `UIKit` let's import `Stitch`.
 Next we setup a custom instance of the `ConversationClient` and saving it as a member variable in the view controller.

 ```swift
 /// Nexmo Conversation client